MicrosoftDocs/win32/desktop-src/SecAuthZ/security-descriptor-string-format.md

 ---
-Description: 'The Security Descriptor String Format is a text format for storing or transporting information in a security descriptor.' ms.assetid: '0a226629-084c-40c5-bdd4-ad7355c807cf'
+Description: The Security Descriptor String Format is a text format for storing or transporting information in a security descriptor. ms.assetid: 0a226629-084c-40c5-bdd4-ad7355c807cf
-title: Security Descriptor String Format
+title: Security Descriptor String Format ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Security Descriptor String Format

 The **Security Descriptor String Format** is a text format for storing or transporting information in a security descriptor.
-The [**ConvertSecurityDescriptorToStringSecurityDescriptor**](convertsecuritydescriptortostringsecuritydescriptor.md) and [**ConvertStringSecurityDescriptorToSecurityDescriptor**](convertstringsecuritydescriptortosecuritydescriptor.md) functions use this format.
+The [**ConvertSecurityDescriptorToStringSecurityDescriptor**](/windows/win32/Sddl/nf-sddl-convertsecuritydescriptortostringsecuritydescriptora?branch=master) and [**ConvertStringSecurityDescriptorToSecurityDescriptor**](/windows/win32/Sddl/nf-sddl-convertstringsecuritydescriptortosecuritydescriptora?branch=master) functions use this format.

 The format is a **null**-terminated string with tokens to indicate each of the four main components of a security descriptor: owner (O:), primary group (G:), DACL (D:), and SACL (S:).